chichieinstein/nvimhelper/README.md

 3. Cargo
 4. clang-format

 are installed.
 The setup of other required nvim dependencies are taken care of internally.
-If that is not the case for you, modify the ``cargo_home`` variable in the ``nvim/lua/plugins/lsp.lua`` file.
 Ensure that ``$CARGO_HOME`` env variable is set to point to the cargo installation directory in your system.

 Copy the nvim folder to your ``.config`` directory and start using nvim.